themoos/essential-moos/Essentials/pShare/readme.md

 ```
 MOOSDB MOOSDB
 ```
-Figure 1: A simple use of pShare: two communities are linked by two in-

-stances of pShare - one in each community.
+Figure 1: A simple use of pShare: two communities are linked by two instances of pShare - one in each community.

 ## 2 Basic Operation

 Figure 1 shows a typical and simple use case ofpShare.
-Here two communities

-are linked by two instances ofpShare.
-Each is connected to aMOOSDBand each

-pShare is configured (by a means we will get to in a minute) to subscribe to

-messages from theMOOSDB(issued by clients).
-These messages are forwarded

-over a udp link to the otherpShareinstance which inserts them into it’s own

-MOOSDB.The important point here is that if process “A” in community “P” has

-message M shared viapSharePandpShareQ toprocess B in community Q

-then when B receives M it will still have A as its source and P as its source

-community.
-So to process B it looks like A is actutaly in its own community

-(Q).

-Amorecomplicated(marginally)exampleisshowinFigure2.
-Herethe
+Here two communities are linked by two instances ofpShare.
+Each is connected to a MOOSDB and each pShare is configured (by a means we will get to in a minute) to subscribe to messages from theMOOSDB(issued by clients).
+These messages are forwarded over a udp link to the other pShare instance which inserts them into it’s own MOOSDB.
+The important point here is that if process “A” in community “P” has message M shared via pShareP and pShareQ to process B in community Q,then when B receives M it will still have A as its source and P as its source community.
+So to process B it looks like A is actutaly in its own community (Q).

-left hand community is sharing as an output data to the top right and bottom

-right communities but only receiving data from the bottom right.
+A more complicated (marginally) example is shown in Figure2.
+Here the left hand community is sharing as an output data to the top right and bottom right communities but only receiving data from the bottom right.

 ### 2.1 Different Ways Sharing